Your top questions – answered

 The same is true if you want to move funds from your ISA to your Classic account.

-Although the majority of loan parts will typically be sold within 24 hours, to ensure all investors are protected and treated fairly, we have specific rules and restrictions on which loans can be sold.
+To ensure all investors are protected and treated fairly, we have specific rules and restrictions on which loans can be sold.
 Investors can’t sell loan parts that:

 – Have had their risk band removed (for example when a CCJ has been registered against the business)